Mapo Curry Tofu (麻婆カレー豆腐️)

 Mapo tofu may just be my favorite tofu dish of all time.

-Its silky gooey texture and peppery, smoky flavors make me want to eat a bowl of it every day.
+Its the silky gooey texture and peppery, smoky flavors that make me want to eat a bowl of it every day.

 There are two types of mapo tofu (or mabo doufu) that I crave – the authentic Sichuan version which is fiery red and loaded with heat, and the Japanese version which is much milder and on the sweeter side.

 This recipe hails from Japan, from a tv show called danshi gohan (男子ごはん) that I enjoy watching in my pajamas every Saturday morning.
 When I saw they were making mapo curry tofu, I knew I had to write down the recipe, it sounded too good to ignore!

 Armed with pen and paper, I jotted down the recipe and made the dish for dinner that evening.

 And it was so good that I had to share it with you!